 Suggested Hardware | Acksys AirSeries |

-For more information on the Meshmerize-enabled devices visit the individual device pages.
+More information on the Meshmerize-enabled devices can be found on the individual device pages.

 When installing the static access points in the warehouse their locations should be strategically selected to fully unlock the maximum potential of the mesh network.
-As they operate as the wireless backbone of the network they build the foundation for the failover which needs to be supported by every intermediate wireless link.
+They serve as the wireless backbone of the network, creating a base for the failover that every intermediate wireless link must support.

 To enhance signal strength and reach, the devices are equipped with directional antennas, ensuring focused and efficient connectivity.
-If it is possible, create an “RF grid” with radios having directional antennas on both X and Y directions of the warehouse grid and on multiple levels if it's a tall structure.
+Creating an "RF grid" is recommended, with radios having directional antennas on both X and Y directions of the warehouse grid, and on multiple levels in the case of tall structures.

-Through the usage of directional antennas distances between individual access points can reach greater distances.
-We recommend a survey measurement to determine the distance of the next device to be installed according to the signal strength.
-This can also be achieved through testing with end user applications such as speed tests.
+By employing directional antennas, the distances between individual access points can be significantly extended.
+It is advisable to conduct a survey measurement to ascertain the optimal distance for installing the next device, based on the signal strength.
+Alternatively, this objective can be achieved by conducting tests with end-user applications, such as speed tests.
 However, access point placement in general should always follow a chain of line of sight connections between adjacent devices.
-Reaching around bends will affect the overall performance of the network.
+Reaching around bends will affect the overall network performance.
 If possible, static devices should be connected via Ethernet to the fiber backbone to ensure maximum network performance and breakage isolation in case of a fiber disconnect.
 Installing static access points without a connection to the backbone network will reduce the maximum possible service provided by the wireless network.

-As Meshmerize can operate in a stand-alone mode or can be integrated into the preexisting network infrastructure the separation of the networks should be considered.
-Contrary to fixed cable-based networks the performance of the mesh network using the multi-path routing is significantly more sensitive and will deteriorate when carrying a surplus of network services through the wireless mesh.
-Therefore, it is recommended to disable or separate common network discovery services and similar broadcast traffic out from the wireless mesh network as to reduce the number of unnecessary traffic transmitted over the air.
+As Meshmerize can operate in a stand-alone mode or can be integrated into the preexisting network infrastructure, network separation should be considered.
+Contrary to fixed cable-based networks, the performance of the mesh network using multi-path routing is significantly more sensitive and will deteriorate when carrying a surplus of network services through the wireless mesh.
+Therefore, it is recommended to disable or separate common network discovery services and similar broadcast traffic from the wireless mesh network to reduce unnecessary traffic transmitted over the air.
 This will reduce the load on the Wi-Fi to fully utilize its resources.

-The key hardware requirements for mobile nodes are below
+Key hardware requirements for mobile nodes are provided below.

 Key device specifications | |